Borre/ceph-s3-testing/README.md

 python provisioning.py
 ```

-Any bug, please raise a issue or contact me at ehernandez@suse.com
+Any bug, please raise an issue or contact me at ehernandez@suse.com